Jody Thompson

-Thompson was born in Vancouver, British Columbia, to mother Grace Diane, and father, Ray Thompson, the lead singer of Canadian garage rock band The Wiggy Symphony.
-Her ancestry is Inuit, Irish and Danish.
-Thompson is married to Canadian filmmaker Bruce Marchfelder, who was also the Creative Director of UBC Studios at the University of British Columbia.
-The couple regularly work as a Producing/Directing team with several projects having aired on CBC and Telus Optik.

 Acting career

 Television

 She is widely known for her regularly recurring character Devon Moore on the USA network's television series The 4400, but is also recognized as the warrior queen Azura in the television series Flash Gordon and in other recurring television roles including Blade: The Series, Terminal City, and Cold Squad and television appearances, including roles on Freedom, Fringe, Andromeda, Stargate, Smallville and Supernatural.

 Film

 She has acted in leading and starring roles in feature films and MOW's like Perfect Little Angels, Fear of Flying, also Mission to Mars, Shanghai Noon, 2012 among others.
 She has co-starred with Eric McCormack in X-Files producer Bob Goodwin's independent film Alien Trespass and played David Arquette's wife in the made-for-television movie, Happy Face Killer.

-Writing career

-Thompson is currently developing a feature comedy with Obsidian Media.

-Also in development is a children's half-hour television series and the miniseries, The Untitled Aklavik Project.
-Research and development phase for Aklavik, was provided by The Canada Council for the Arts.
-It is an hour-long drama with supernatural elements, based on true events and inspired by experiences related to aspects of Thompson's indigenous heritage.

-Thompson also works consistently as a writer/director.

-Her recent short My Dear Children, about a dying woman's final letter to her children, was a Platinum Winner at the AVA International Digital Communication Awards.